 SEO capabilities will help you increase the online presence of your eCommerce website.
 Make sure your eCommerce solution integrates seamlessly with SEO activities to drive organic traffic to your website and help you keep ahead of your competitors in search engine rankings.

 Similarly, you need strong PPC campaigns to market and promote your products and sell online.
 The important thing here is to understand the difference between SEO and PPC.
 SEO enhances your organic/natural search rankings, and PPC is the paid campaign you run online to attract visitors.
 You must keep the right balance between SEO and PPC marketing techniques to drive relevant traffic to your website.

 Remember, customers use social media greatly for online shopping and to talk about products and brands.
 They write product reviews on various social channels about their shopping experience, recommend products to their contacts, and add items to their shopping cart based on recommendations made by their social contacts.
 Therefore, social media tools on your website will make it easier for your customers to talk about your products and services on social channels.

 Whether you choose an eCommerce solution or an open-source one, you’ll need a development partner to implement the ideal eCommerce software and solution.
 Choosing the right eCommerce solution provider can be a highly taxing job.
 Therefore, you need to consider the following factors to make the right choice –

-- How many implementations the solution provider has done on the eCommerce solution you have chosen?
+- How many implementations have the solution provider done on the eCommerce solution you chose?

 - Has the solution provider implemented the solution in your industry?

 - What type of clients have they worked for?

-- Do they follow industry best processes and methodologies?
+- Do they follow the industry’s best processes and methodologies?

 - Have they won any awards for the solutions they have developed?

 - Do they have technically qualified resources?

 In addition, you can talk directly to a solution provider’s previous customers to know their reviews on the services offered by their eCommerce development partner.

 10. Feedback and Continuous Improvement